50 Powerful Photos That Prove the Earth Still Needs Our Help

 Throughout the summer and fall of 2019, our newsfeeds were filled with images of the unprecedented bushfires engulfing Australia and of the heartbreak of burned koalas and kangaroos as flames destroyed their habitats.
 States of emergency were declared across New South Wales, Victoria, and the Capital region, and 42 million acres burned.
 Among the casualties, 80 percent of the Blue Mountains Heritage Site was destroyed, according to the Center for Disaster Philanthropy.
 Here, panicked horses run from the February fires in Canberra.
 The implications of the Australian bushfires are grim for people around the world.

 Colorado River drought

-The Colorado River begins in Wyoming and snakes 1,450 miles down through Colorado, Utah, Arizona, New Mexico, Nevada, California, and down into Mexico, providing drinking water to 40 million people as it goes, as well as irrigating six million farmland acres, according to Seametrics.
+The Colorado River begins in a tributary in Wyoming and snakes 1,450 miles down through Colorado, Utah, Arizona, New Mexico, Nevada, California, and down into Mexico, providing drinking water to 40 million people as it goes, as well as irrigating six million farmland acres, according to Seametrics.
 Needless to say, it’s an enormously important waterway for humans and broader ecosystems—and it’s extremely vulnerable to both drought and decreased snowpack at its source.
 As a result, in March 2015, during a severe drought in parts of the Western United States, the 246,000-square-mile Colorado River Basin drained, leaving one of its reservoirs, Lake Powell, at 45 percent capacity.